-Unlawful access to data by hacking an IT system: Accessing data by hacking the system of a party other than the customer.
+Unauthorised data acquisition connected to the hacking of an IT system: Accessing data by hacking the system of a party other than the customer.
 This may be any participant in the payment chain, or even third parties storing the personal data of the customer for some other purpose.